dispatch/reboot/README.md

 ### Snapshot releases

 We're also currently publishing snapshot releases for 0.14.x-SNAPSHOT to Sonatype snapshots.
-Currently, the 0.14.x series tracks the API for 0.13.x exactly, with the difference that it is built on the early alphas of AHC 2.1.
 If you'd like to test your code with AHC 2.1 before it's final, taking one of these snapshots out for a spin is the way to do it.

 The following instructions will get you your snapshot: